 Caloric needs can be analyzed using a machine called an indirect calorimeter machine.
 Presently, access to a machine like this is limited due to cost and time so registered dietitians often use equations like the Harris-Benedict Equation or Mifflin St. Jeor equation to estimate your caloric needs based on height, weight, age, and activity level.

-4. WHAT SHOULD I EAT WHILE TAKING SEMAGLUTIDE?
+4. WHAT TO EAT WHILE TAKING SEMAGLUTIDE

-4.1 PROTEIN FIRST
+4.1.1 PROTEIN FIRST

 While on semaglutide, your appetite will be lower, YAY!
 However, because of your decreased appetite, the quality of food that you eat is that much more important.
 I suggest eating protein first because the body cannot store amino acids, you need to replenish them regularly.
 After protein, adding whole foods like non-starchy vegetables will help round out your meals.